 A data breach occurs when these merchant “systems” are hacked.
 The goal of the hack is to decrypt and obtain the stored card data to generate counterfeit cards or make purchases online.

-What Directions Credit Union does to protect their members cards
+What Directions Credit Union does to protect its member’s cards

 Directions Credit Union monitors debit and credit card activity and looks for unusual purchase behavior.
 If fraudulent activity is suspected you may receive a phone call from our fraud monitoring company asking you to verify a purchase.

-Anytime a merchant system is breached we receive a list of card numbers affected.
+DCU receives a list of card numbers affected when a merchant system is breached.
 We then send out notices to all members involved via email, online banking alerts or regular mail.
 This is why it’s so important to keep your account information current.

 Directions may also need to temporarily block card access for certain stores or cities for your protection.
 Just in case, particularly if you are traveling, we recommend bringing multiple forms of payment.